BrillForward/greek_text_lacus_curtius/README.md

-# greek_text_lacus_curtius
+# Lacus Curtius Greek Texts

-Collected Greek Texts from Lacus Curtius
+LacusCurtius is a collection of Classical Greek and Latin texts.This repository collects the Greek Texts from Lacus Curtius.